adalbertogc1/decarbonization-roadmap/README.md

 # 🌱 Decarbonization Roadmap

 This is a basic but powerful Decarbonization Roadmap script.
-The goal is to predict carbon reductions taking into account uncertainties using Monte Carlo simulation. 🚀 This methodology leverages available information relatved to energy end-use breakdowns and primary energy sources.
+The goal is to predict carbon reductions taking into account uncertainties using Monte Carlo simulation. 🚀 This methodology leverages available information about energy end-use breakdowns and primary energy sources.

 ![End uses](docs/end_uses.png)